mrisrijgd1/task6/README.md

 ```
 #Task 6

-#Use the simple Cranlogs API to obtain R package download summaries in 2018
+#Use the simple Cranlogs API to obtain half-yearly R package downloads summaries in 2018
 library("jsonlite")
 #The task is to obtain the total downloads of all R packages in 2018, half-yearly and save the results in a single CSV file
 Mridula=jsonlite::fromJSON("https://cranlogs.r-pkg.org/downloads/total/2018-01-01:2018-06-30")